 - Miscarriage or spontaneous abortion – if she is pregnant.

-If you suspect that your dog has symptoms of salmonella poisoning, it’s important that he be checked out by your veterinarian.
-This is because salmonella symptoms in dogs can be confused with other conditions.
+Suspect that your dog has symptoms of salmonella poisoning?
+You should take him to the vet to be checked out.
+This is because salmonella is serious.
+And its symptoms are sometimes confused with other conditions.

-Salmonella symptoms can be very serious in dogs—even fatal.
+Salmonella is very serious in dogs—even fatal.
 So don’t delay in getting help for your Weimaraner!